Northern Illinois vs. Bowling Green NCAA Football Odds, Plays and Insights | October 16, 2021

 Over/Under Insights

-- Northern Illinois' games this season have gone over 45 points four of six times.
+- Northern Illinois and its opponents have combined to score more than 45 points in four of six games this season.

 - Bowling Green has combined with its opponents to score more than 45 points in two games this season.